 On Androids, disable "Simple mode" to be able to select folder location.

 When you click "Connect", a confirmation box will appear: "Destination folder is not empty.
 Add anyway?"
 Ignore the message and click "OK".

 Remove a folder

-When you're ready to stop syncing a folder permanently, you can remove it.
+When you're ready to stop syncing a folder permanently, you can remove it from Sync.
 In this case, it will no longer be displayed in Sync on any device linked to your identity.
 Folder will still remain the file system, but on iOS and WP will be removed from device at all.